 How do I redeem war bonds?

 If you already have one of these bonds, you can redeem them over the counter at a bank or credit union just like savings bonds.
-Just be sure to check ahead of time whether the bank has cashing amount limits, can cash bonds and can accommodate you if you’re not a customer.
-You can also send your war bond(s) to Treasury Retail Securities Services, PO Box 214, Minneapolis, MN 55480-0214.
+Just be sure to check ahead of time whether the bank can cash bonds and if it has cashing amount limits, as well as whether it can accommodate you if you’re not a customer.
+You can also send your war bond(s) to the following address of the Treasury site that handles the processing of bonds: